Fees and Scholarships

 Costs for short courses vary and scholarships are often available.
 Both are advertised on each individual course page.
 Upcoming short courses can be found here.

-Costs for pre-IB and younger years education also vary for each school and can be found on the respective school websites.
+Costs for Younger Years education, offered to students ranging from 2 to 15 years old, also vary for each school and can be found on the respective school websites.
+Visit the Younger Years section on this page for an overview of which schools offer Younger Years provision.